archanakalburgi/tuktuk/_posts/2025-05-08-findfiles.md

 - Receipts
 - Deduction summaries

-And returnd their path.
+And return their path.
 Each file will be selected semantically and grouped as part of a complete response.

 Enhancements on the roadmap include:
 – Building intelligence to extract task-specific insights (e.g., understanding what’s required to file taxes)